 1. Build your business case for content marketing

-We briefly touched on how you shouldn’t make your primary focus justifying your marketing budget.
+Justifying your marketing budget shouldn’t be your primary focus.
 Instead, you should focus on making the business case for content marketing.

 2. Think long-term

 Revenue generated from your content will seldom be a linear process.
-You may continue to see the impacts of a campaign long after it has been completed.
+You may continue to see the impact of a digital marketing campaign long after it has been completed.

-For example, you may keep seeing new site visitors to that high-quality evergreen blog post you created.
-Or you might continue to get media coverage and gain backlinks for a tool or calculator that you made.
+For example, you may continue to see potential customers visiting that high-quality evergreen blog post you created.
+Or you might gain backlinks for a tool or calculator that you made.

-Have a strategy in place to continue to monitor the long-term impacts of your content.
-Knowing what types of content continue to generate revenue after a campaign is put to bed can help inform your strategy.
+Have a strategy in place to continue to monitor the long-term impact of your content.
+Knowing which types of content continue to generate revenue after a campaign is put to bed can help inform your strategy.

-4. Determine how many leads or sales you need each month or quarter
+4. Determine the number of leads or sales you need

-The cost of content creation is often overlooked in the ROI calculation.
+The cost of content distribution and content creation is often overlooked in the ROI calculation.

 In reality, you want to track costs as you go and have a clearly defined budget so you can quickly compare them to the revenue generated.